Tasmania's Heritage and History

-Tasmania's history tells a tale of a brutal convict past, maritime adventure, mining, industrial development, Antarctic exploration and world-famous environmental campaigns to preserve Tasmania's great wilderness.
-And unlike most other places this rich cultural and built heritage is still well-preserved today.
+Tasmania's history tells a tale of a brutal convict past, maritime adventure, mining and early industrial development.
+Unlike most places, this rich cultural and built heritage is still well preserved today.

-In a world that increasingly displaces the old for the new, the past is always present in Tasmania and stories can be found just about everywhere, if you take the time to look.
+In a world that replaces the old for the new, the past is always present in Tasmania and stories can be found just about everywhere, if you take the time to look.